danielhmeir/oneness/paths.md

 This is a short description of meditation.
 To be efficient, the body, the nerve system, the mind require thorough preparation.
 I will return to this.

 Below I describe the path of devotion that leads to Oneness with the Beyond beyond the veil of the physical world.
 Both practices compliment each other.
-While this meditation of withdrawal inward requires allocation of time away from the daily needs and goals, such as the study of Torah, earning income, taking care of the family etc., the practice of devotion can be performed throughout the day.
+While this meditation of withdrawal inward requires allocation of time away from the daily needs and goals, such as the study of Torah, taking care of the family, earning income etc., the practice of devotion can be performed throughout the day.

 Devotion / External Path